codeaudit/jenkins-poc/swarm/README.md

 ### Notes

 - Failure to setup correctly the jenkins workspace volume will cause the build to hung forever.
     - The client image is using /workspace as workspace dir.
 Need to remember when configuring mounts.
+    - Swarm will use the WORKDIR as a workspace dir, so they need to be aligned.